FOSDEM 2020 — Robin Wils's website

 Projects that I had not heard of

-Sourcehut is a platform for Git, like Gitlab and Github.
+Sourcehut is a platform for Git, like GitLab and GitHub.
 The cool thing about Sourcehut is that people don’t have to create an account to contribute to projects.
 It also uses bash scripts, so you can easily make some kind of pipeline.

 It looks very promising.
-Honestly, it is possible that Github or Gitlab uses the same idea some day.
+Honestly, it is possible that GitHub or GitLab uses the same idea some day.

 KDE Itinerary is a digital traveling assistant focused on protecting your privacy.
 I think that it is not fully free (as in freedom), but it surely looks great.
-You no longer need the google API to travel.
+You no longer need the Google API to travel.

-I really recommend to check this one out.
+I really recommend checking this one out.

 MuseScore is a free and open-source program to create, play and print music sheets.
 The fun part was when I got home and my sister (who plays violin) said that she knew it and actually used it.

 The KDE and Pine stands were always packed with people.
 Those stands had the new GNU/Linux phones.
 There were some interesting talks about the phones as well.

 I personally am going to wait until more phones have been released.
 OTheB ordered the Librem5 when they asked for donations.
 It is cool that these things exist now.
 I really look forward to getting one, when the time is right.

 Haiku is a free and open-source operating system based on BeOS.
 BeOS is an OS from 1995.
 They had gratis disks with Haiku on it.
 I managed to get one and installed it on my previous laptop.